kitsudaiki/libKitsunemimiJson/README.md

 JsonItem object;

 // parse the test-string
-std::string errorMessage = "";
+ErrorContainer error;
-bool result = object.parse(testString, errorMessage);
+bool result = object.parse(testString, error);
 // if result is true, then paring was successful
-// else, errorMessage contains the error-message of the parser
+// else, error contains the error-message of the parser and can be printed with LOG_ERROR(error);

 // get value